-Things such as no cancelation fees or more flexible check-ins and outs are on the top of the list of customer’s wishes.
-The covid 19 pandemic made traveling impossible for a certain period, but it also made it uncertain.
+Things such as no cancellation fees or more flexible check-ins and outs are on the top of the list of customer’s wishes.
+The COVID-19 pandemic made traveling impossible for a certain period, but it also made it uncertain.

 Many people had to cancel their arrangements because of the different travel policies.
 In that situation, both parties lose some money and time.

 Nowadays, more people take shorter vacations and are willing to splurge more on them.
 Accommodations that take this change into account can attract more people daily.
 By introducing smaller changes into your offers, you can be a host to a big group of people that do not have the time for a whole week’s vacation.